 Laurie has both BA and MA degrees in English with a focus on communications and writing.
 She joined the WSA in 2016 following positions in communications and as a writer and editor for an academic publisher.
 Her work mentoring and tutoring at-risk children, helping the homeless with a micro-entrepreneurial project, and volunteering for local theaters and the symphony, lead her to nonprofit work.
 She also teaches English and literature at the college level and has been an actor and musician her whole life.
 Laurie enjoys interacting with individuals with WS, as the tables are turned and they teach her.

 Sarah joined the WSA as staff in 2021, but has been involved since her son Matthew was diagnosed in 2003 when he was 13 months old.
 She has served as one of our regional chair volunteers and as a member of our board of trustees.
 In addition to her volunteer work with us, Sarah is a Partners in Policymaking graduate, and volunteers as a parent leader for Raising Special Kids.
 Her past professional positions have included leadership roles in learning and development, communications, sales, and events.
-She currently resides in Maricopa, AZ (outside Phoenix) with her husband Mike and their four children: daughter Taegon, sons Matthew (WS, born in 2002), Devyn, and Connor.
+She currently resides in Melbourne, FL with her husband Mike and their four children: daughter Taegon, sons Matthew (WS, born in 2002), Devyn, and Connor.
 In her spare time, she enjoys music, travel, crafts, and building with Lego.

 Membership Services and Philanthropy Associate